openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/horizontal-text-detection/readme.md

 Extract downloaded datasets in `data/text-dataset` folder.

-Convert it to format that is used internally and split to the train and test part as you want.
+Convert it to format that is used internally and split to the train and test part.

 * Training annotation
 ```bash